avrilcoghlan/vibriowatch/docs/source/mlst.rst

 .. image:: Picture64.png
   :width: 650

 We see that GXFL1-4 is not placed with the 7PET isolates in the tree, but instead is on a long branch near isolates 1587, MZO-2, 623-39, and TMA-21.
-However, the branch-lengths to isolate GXFL1-4 is very long.
+However, the branch-length to isolate GXFL1-4 is very long.
 That is, the branch-lengths from its common ancestor with isolates 1587, MZO-2, 623-39 and TMA-1 (the common ancestor node indicated with a red arrow) is very long.
 As mentioned above, if there is a very long branch in a tree to an isolate (indicating a large genetic distance between it and other isolates), the tree-building algorithm may have had trouble correctly placing it in a tree.
 This means that we can be less confident that isolate GXFL1-4 was correctly placed in this tree.

 We can see that the scale bar at the bottom of the tree says "3237".
 The length of the branch from isolate GXFL1-4 to its common ancestor with isolates 1587, MZO-2, 623-39 and TMA-1 (the ancestral node indicated with a red arrow) is many times the lengths of this scale-bar.
 We could roughly guess that it is about eight times the length of the scale-bar, or >20000, which is a pretty large genetic distance.